Affiliate Marketing Trends: 37 Experts Share Their Thoughts On The Future Of Affiliate Marketing

 The huge shift we have seen to mobile and tablet devices looks set to continue and will continue to influence affiliate marketing as well as marketing as a whole.

-In 2016, I think affiliate marketing will become more disguised and niche-ified.
+I think affiliate marketing will become more disguised and niche-field.

-Because the average online shopper is getting more and more savvy, old marketing techniques aimed at immediate conversion are less and less effective (for example "banner blindness").
+Because the average online shopper is getting savvier and savvier, old marketing techniques aimed at immediate conversion are less and less effective (for example "banner blindness").

 What this means is that affiliate marketing needs to cater to the information-seeking consumer more than the purchase-seeking consumer.